TEJASWANIANIMIREDDY/clarity-extension/README.md

 - Support multiple domains like emails, education, and productivity workflows

 Our goal is to make Clarity a true decision-making assistant, not just a text helper.

 ---
+## 🔥 What Makes It Different?

+Unlike typical tools that only explain content, Clarity goes one step further:

+👉 It tells you what action to take next.

+This makes it useful for:
+- Emails → respond correctly
+- Study → know what to revise
+- Web content → know what to do

+---